Reimbursements take forever

 Needing to use personal credit cards

 Employees often put expenses on their own credit cards and then pay off the charges with the subsequent reimbursement, but if the reimbursements are slow to come, then the employee may be stuck with interest charges on the card.
-Large expenses may also max out an employee’s personal card, forcing him to find another way to pay for his own purchases.
+Large expenses may also max out an employee’s personal card, forcing them to find another way to pay for their own purchases.

 Streamline: Consider giving company purchasing cards to employees with large expenses.
 You’ll need to set up a process for reviewing card charges to make sure employees are using those cards only for approved purchases, but then you’d be doing something similar for reimbursement requests anyway.